syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 >   the size of the diff submitted, and the volume of output generated.
 > - Some hosting services may require an LLM vendor prefix, e.g., `openai/gpt-4.1`, which would be an example of a GitHub model selection.

+#### urlQueryParams

+The _urlQueryParams_ allows you to specify additional URL query parameters which should be appended to the final endpoint.

 #### parameters

 The _parameters_ setting allows for additional model-specific parameters defined in JSON format (see examples below).